Castle Antibot combines device fingerprinting, behavioral analysis, and AI-powered detection to block automated requests with over 99% accuracy.

 except Exception as e:

-print(f"Detection failed: {e}")
+print(f"Detection error: {e}")

 return False, {}

-"""Extract Castle SDK version from HTML"""
+"""Extract Castle SDK version from page HTML."""

-match = re.search(version_pattern, html)
+match = re.search(pattern, html)

-return match.group(1) if match else 'unknown'
+return match.group(1)

-Step 2: Extract critical parameters
+Step 2: Extract Critical Parameters

 import json